 Food waste is typically biodegradable organic waste and therefore it can be converted into biogas.
 The biodegradability of food waste is due to presence of carbohydrate, lipid, cellulose and protein and extent of biodegradability depends upon the relative amount of each component.
 The yield and production of biogas is directly related to biodegradability.

-22 Carbohydrate and Lipid Contents:
+2.2.2 Carbohydrate and Lipid Contents:

 The composition of food waste depends upon the type of food and on different factors such as season and location.
 Lets see the effect of type on the composition of food, for example, the waste from a meat processing plant will contain high fat and protein content.
 The fat content are lipid and therefore less degradable and harder to digest.
 However, lipid content has positive impact because they have very high energy content and through digestion they will yield high quality biogas.
 When lipid contents are 20-30%, it increases chemical oxygen demand COD removal rate (need to define before use) of 13% and methane production rate 7 to 15%.
 However if lipid content increases above 40%, the methagenosis is inhibited by long chain fatty acids.